Bernie Sanders on Energy Policy

 At the Vermont Clean Energy Finance Summit, Bernie explained how the program works to drives down energy costs as it reduces reliance on fossil fuels:

-As of this year, Burlington, Vermont, is the first U.S. city to run on 100 percent renewable energy!
+As of 2015, Burlington, Vermont, was the first U.S. city to run on 100 percent renewable energy!

 Bernie introduced the Residential Energy Savings Act in 2013 to provide funding for energy efficiency financing programs that help homeowners and residents invest in retrofits for energy efficiency.
 Bernie was also the architect of innovative weatherization and energy efficiency finance programs via Efficiency Vermont (mentioned above) that help homeowners, small businesses and schools access funding for energy efficiency retrofits.
 Bernie’s efforts have helped over 15,000 Vermont households save on their energy bills in the last ten years.

-Bernie believes that working families and many low-income families who would benefit the most from a reduction in their electricity bills are not taking advantage of affordable, sustainable energy sources because of a combined lack of access to financing options, and living under a roof that cannot support a solar panel.
+Bernie believes that working families and many low-income families who would benefit the most from a reduction in their electricity bills are not taking advantage of affordable, sustainable energy sources.
+He believes the combined lack of access to financing options and living under a roof that cannot support a solar panel are preventing lower-income families from moving towards renewable energy.

 What policies has Bernie proposed?